-- No solid foods after midnight two days before surgery - Example: If surgery is scheduled for Monday, on Friday at midnight, you will begin your CLEAR LIQUID DIET, and continue with clear liquids all day Saturday and Sunday - Drink plenty of clear liquids to prevent dehydration, such as - water, tea, coffee (no milk, cream, or non-dairy creamers; sugar substitute is ok) seltzer, clear diet soda (e.g. lemon/lime), broth / bouillon, diet/sugar free Jello (not pudding), and diet/ sugar free popsicles, ices, or sorbet, and diet drinks such as Crystal Light, Diet Snapple.
+- No solid foods after midnight two days before surgery Example: If surgery is scheduled for Monday, on Friday at midnight, you will begin your CLEAR LIQUID DIET, and continue with clear liquids all day Saturday and Sunday - Drink plenty of clear liquids to prevent dehydration, such as - water, tea, coffee (no milk, cream, or non-dairy creamers; sugar substitute is ok) seltzer, clear diet soda (e.g. lemon/lime), broth / bouillon, diet/sugar free Jello (not pudding), and diet/ sugar free popsicles, ices, or sorbet, and diet drinks such as Crystal Light, Diet Snapple.
 No alcohol. - In addition to the above, unlimited fluids, you must consume carb-loading ("sugar") drinks on the night before surgery and AGAIN the morning of surgery.
 Finish your 2nd drink before you get to the hospital.
-Choose from:
+Pick 1 product from the left side and follow the instructions: